mliu000/BrainJack/README.md

 ## Instructions to run on local computer

 After cloning this project, it should run automatically because it uses Java Maven, which automatically managed the dependencies.
-To run the project, do the following:
+To run the project, type the following in the terminal (root directory is fine):

 **mvn spring-boot:run**